edm00se/11ty-blog/content/blog/2019-11-08-side-benefits-of-static-typing.md

 As mentioned above, adding TS to my starter repo was easy, almost too easy.
 When tooling does what it should, it can lead us to great places.
 Here's how easy it was.

-{% image "./images/addingTypeScript.gif", "live parcel dev server detects changes, installs typescript dep, new build is good" %}
-*adding typescript to vue components with parcel, stupid easy*
+!["live parcel dev server detects changes, installs typescript dep, new build is good"./images/addingTypeScript.gif) *adding typescript to vue components with parcel, stupid easy*